 One of the most powerful healthy habits that I have found is developing a consistent morning routine.
 I find that what you accomplish in the morning helps to set the tone for the rest of the day.

-Here are six key elements of a productive morning routine:
+Here are six key elements of a productive morning routine for me:

 1. Have a consistent wake time.